Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Here is a brief summary of the different steps for automating experiments in Qualtrics :

 1. Prepare a list of your different items (e.g., in a `.csv` file);
-2. Write a first program that generates the structure of your experiment using this list;
-3. Save the result in a `.txt` file and import it on Qualtrics;
+2. Write a program generating a `.txt` file with the complete structure of the experiment and import it on Qualtrics;
-4. Fully customize one item on Qualtrics by hand;
+3. Fully customize one item on Qualtrics by hand;
-5. Export your survey in a `.qsf` file;
-6. Open this `.qsf` file on Python using a `json` decoder;
+4. Export your survey in a `.qsf` file and open this file on Python using a `json` decoder;
-7. Copy the configuration of the manually customized item onto the other items;
-8. Save the new `.qsf` file and import it on Qualtrics;
+5. Copy the configuration of the manually customized item onto the other items and import the new `.qsf` file on Qualtrics;
-9. If you want to change something in your items configuration : *go back to step 2;*
+6. If you want to change something in your items configuration : *go back to step 2;*

 You may have noticed that this is not a fully automated process.
-Indeed, steps 3, 4, 5 and 8 require to use Qualtrics, either to manually customize one item, or to import and export the survey at its different stages.
+You indeed have to manually customize one item on Qualtrics, or to import and export the survey at its different stages.
 However, these operations are very easy to perform and do not take a lot of time on the whole.

 images :
 - vue csv R id questions réponses